jbmopper/controller1/README.md

 ### 2. Execution Sandbox

-Generated code execution uses Docker for isolation by default.
+For controller experiments, generated code execution is intended to use Docker for isolation by default.
+(The current baseline runner shells out to `lm_eval`, which uses its own execution runner.)

 ```bash
 # Build the sandbox image